 - Portage River, between mileposts 84.79 and 85.18

-In addition, this authorization to re-commence certain HDD activities does not impact the Office of Enforcement’s ongoing investigation into the circumstances of the drilling fluid contamination at the Tuscarawas River HDD site, and Energy Transfer Partners is expected to fully cooperate with that investigation.
+In addition, this authorization to re-commence certain HDD activities does not impact the Office of Enforcement’s ongoing investigation into the circumstances of the drilling fluid contamination at the Tuscarawas River HDD site, and ETP is expected to fully cooperate with that investigation.